Quantum critical regime in a quadratically-driven nonlinear photonic lattice

-While two-photon losses, described by the jump operators $\oGamma_{j,2}$ do not affect the dynamics of the spin model, one-photon losses $\oGamma_{j,1}$ tend to mix states with an even number of photons to states with an odd one \cite{Note1}.
-The classical fluctuations induced by losses bear analogy to those present in a system at thermal equilibrium.
+Unlike two-photon losses, one-photon losses $\hat{\Gamma}_{j,1}$ produce jumps between $\ket{C_\alpha^{(+)}}$ and $\ket{C_\alpha^{(-)}}$, and thus tend to mix states with an even number of photons to states with an odd one \cite{Note1}.
+The classical fluctuations induced by one-photon losses bear analogy to those present in a system at thermal equilibrium.
 Therefore, in the limit of small one-photon loss rate $\gamma\ll J$, and sufficiently close to the critical value $G_c$, the system is expected to be in a QCR, in analogy to the QCR occurring in systems at thermal equilibrium \cite{Sachdev2011,Sachdev2011a,Vojta03}.
-In this regime, the losses cause the NESS to become a statistical mixture of states, all characterized by strong and longe-range quantum correlation.
+In this regime, the losses cause the NESS to become a statistical mixture of states, all characterized by strong and long-range quantum correlation.
 This behavior is illustrated in Fig. \ref{fig:PhaseDiagram}.

-In order to study the emergence of a QCP in the full boson model, we determine the steady-state density matrix in the cases of 1D arrays and 2D lattices of different sizes, assuming periodic boundary conditions.
-The steady state is obtained by posing $d\orho_{ss}/dt = 0$ in the Lindblad Master equation (Eq. \eqref{eq:lindblad-me}) and solving the resulting equation numerically.
-All cases studied here assume $\gamma = \eta$ and $\Delta = - |J|$.
-The latter condition ensures that the two-photon driving term is resonant with the $k=0$ mode of the single particle spectrum of the Bose-Hubbard Hamiltonian, and is adopted to avoid the bistable behavior that may occur when driving modes at higher $k$ \cite{Savona17}.
+In order to study the emergence of a QCP in this system, we determine the steady-state density matrix of the full boson model described by the Lindblad Master equation, Eq. \eqref{eq:lindblad-me}, in the cases of 1D arrays and 2D lattices of different sizes, assuming periodic boundary conditions.
+We have posed $d\orho_{ss}/dt = 0$ in Eq. \eqref{eq:lindblad-me} and solved the resulting equation numerically.
+All cases studied here assume real values for $G$, $\gamma = \eta$ and $\Delta = - |J|$.
 The numerical solution of the steady state problem is obtained using the corner-space renormalization method \cite{FinazziPRL15}.